thanna96/cli-cheatsheet/readme.md

 Useful Git and Linux commands
-git show [SHA] - show any object in Git in human-readable format
+git pull - fetch and merge any commits from the tracking remote branch